 - Problems with the use of cameras by nursing homes and staff members (as opposed to solely by residents and their families).

 While the researchers did not draw any definite conclusions, their study suggests that we need to do more to consider the ethics of camera use in nursing homes.

-Contact a San Marcos Nursing Home Abuse Attorney
+Contact a Orange County Nursing Home Abuse Attorney

 See Related Blog Posts: